 Shadowbox® Academy Summer Bootcamp

-To take mentorship a step further, Shadowbox Live® has created a pre-professional group.
-To be considered, the students must have successfully completed a Bootcamp Session plus one other Shadowbox® Academy experience.
-Having shown exceptional talent and potential in their major discipline, these students are invited to work as pre-professional in a Shadowbox Live® production.
+In an effort to help students advance and perfect their mastery of the Rock Arts, the Shadowbox Live Academy takes mentorship a step further with the Pre-Professional Program.
+To be considered, the student must have successfully completed a Summer Boot Camp Session plus one other Shadowbox Live Academy program.
+Having shown exceptional talent and potential in their major discipline, these students are invited to participate in a Shadowbox Live® production.

-Shadowbox Live® believes that collaboration is vital to the success of any arts community.
-With every artistic collaboration, Shadowbox Live® adds an educational component further engaging the community’s youth.
+Shadowbox Live® believes that collaborations and partnerships are vital to the success of any arts community.
+With it’s artistic programming, Shadowbox Live® adds educational components further engaging the community’s youth.

 “That (Shadowbox Live®) piloted this program is a testament to how they value the arts and nurturing young artists.
 It was especially rewarding to observe the caring and constructive feedback from the judges to the student competitors…National SkillsUSA is considering what we did in Ohio as a national model.”